amaork/inotify_mod/readme.md

 - read:	File for read was closed
 - sdel:	Watching file was deleted
 - all:	All above events

+## Dynamic adding feature

+For instance we want watching "/tmp/test" path, but currently its not exist, in usual add an un exist path to inotify it will cause an error.
+Use dynamic adding feature it can detect '"/tmp/test" path is not exist, then automatically add "/tmp" dir ("/tmp/test" father dir)  to inotify and watching  it's add event.
+When "test" file  is created in "/tmp" dir, app will automatically  add "/tmp/test" to inotify replace watching it's father dir "/tmp".

 ## System request